Luis Murguia, Senior Vice President at SAP, sees many small and midsized businesses attempt to become “intelligent enterprises.” Here's his advice.

-Carl Lewis interviews Luis Margules, Senior Vice President at SAP.
-In his role as the SVP responsible for sales of SAP Business One and SAP Business by Design, Luis Margules observes many small and medium businesses endeavor to become “intelligent enterprises.”
+Carl Lewis interviews Luis Murguia, Senior Vice President at SAP.
+In his role as the SVP responsible for sales of SAP Business One and SAP Business by Design, Luis Murguia observes many small and medium businesses endeavor to become “intelligent enterprises.”
 Listeners on the way to this lofty goal will appreciate this podcast discussion.

 Carl Lewis: That’s very exciting, and you know I've been in that area a long time too, and the tremendous growth and the number of customers have been an exciting thing to be part of.
 Luis, there are a lot of buzzwords around artificial intelligence, machine learning, the internet of things, and the cloud, but I wonder, from your vantage point in the industry, when you look at automation today, what are other people talking about?
 What are they doing?

-Luis Margules: I think the big buzzword these days is something like ‘intelligent enterprise.’
+Luis Murguia: I think the big buzzword these days is something like ‘intelligent enterprise.’

 Carl Lewis: Okay.